IMG Nepal Trek Frequently Asked Questions

 We know we're not the cheapest deal around, and we don't want to be.
 We spend more providing the best personnel, equipment, logistics and safety measures things that many lower-cost programs cannot afford and do not have.
 We don't cut corners.
 As you shop around, consider the following:

 - IMG leaders are professionals and are great teachers as well as strong climbers.
 All have done numerous high-altitude expeditions, including the Himalaya.
-Our clients enjoy the immense benefit of a core group that has climbed together extensively, producing a team that knows how to work well together.
+Our clients enjoy the immense benefit of a core group that has climbed together extensively, producing a team that works well together.

 - IMG always complies with all local, state, federal, and international regulations for the countries in which we climb.
 This includes proper visas and climbing permits, full insurance and equipment for our employees and Sherpa support teams, and complete adherence to all environmental regulations.
 Our great safety record allows us to operate with full liability insurance.
 All client funds are deposited in a regulated trust account.
 We take our business seriously!

 - IMG Sherpas are top-notch.
 We hire the same great Sherpas every year, we treat them with respect, we pay them well and they like working with our teams.
 Most of them have been on many climbs with us over the years and many of them have multiple Everest summits.
 Our enthusiastic cooks do a great job and our menus are well considered.
 It makes a difference!

 - IMG treks are supported by satellite communications, allowing us to maintain excellent emergency contact capabilities and keep friends and family informed of our progress during the long weeks away from home.